 How can I get involved?

-- Attend an LGBTQ awareness and education workshop (Module 1) - offered each October and March - or request a workshop for your student organization, department or office.
+- Attend an LGBTQ awareness and education workshop (Module 1) - offered each fall and spring - or request a workshop for your student organization, department or office.

 - Become a Safe Zone Ally.
 Go the extra mile and attend an Ally Development training (Module 2) in order to identify yourself as a Safe Zone Ally on campus.
 Safe Zone Allies display Safe Zone signs or buttons to denote their support and to signify safe, welcoming places on campus for members of the LGBTQ community.